 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for Essential Earth.
+Click the following link to go to the landing page of LaunchPad for Essential Earth.

 What resources are available for my students?

 AnimationsThese 50 animations allow students to explore key geologic processes via art from the textbook and audio and textual explanations.

 e-BookLaunchPad’s e-Book offers the complete textbook with all of the interactive study tools specific to the book and the course linked in at point of use--plus easy customization and personalization for students and instructors.
 Students can search and highlight, making it easier to access key content and organize studying.
 Teachers can customize and rearrange chapters, add and share notes and discussions, and link to quizzes, activities, and other resources.

 Expedition VideosAdditional Expedition Videos by Dr. Jerry Magloughlin of Colorado State University explore real world geological phenomena to further understanding of concepts taught in the book.

 FlashcardsTo make sure students understand the language of the course, virtual flashcards are available for every key term.
 Students can view these in stack mode, table mode, definitions shown, terms shown, or use quiz mode to test themselves.

 Geology in Practice ExercisesGeology in Practice Exercises give students real world geological scenarios and ask them to work through solutions in essay format.